 - If you do not have 3 (preferably 6) months income in cash reserves

 These are not condemnations, but rather they are things that should trigger some alarm bells for you that it’s time to address the way things are going.
 Just as if you were to turn the wrong way down a street, there are the indicators prompting you to take action before the situation deteriorates even further.
 To do something before it’s too late, and you are beyond the point at which actions can still affect the outcome.
 Remember that there is a difference between being on the road to financial ruin, and being financially ruined.
 There is a difference between turning the wrong way down a one way street, and continuing to travel in the same direction until you meet a collision that you may not be able to recover from.
-As an advisor, I have a responsibility to my clients to help you see the potential hazards down the road and make your financial trip a safe and enjoyable one.
+As an advisor, I have a responsibility to my clients to help you see the potential hazards down the road and help make your financial trip a safe and enjoyable one.
 And while I’m not quite as ubiquitous as a GPS on your phone, financially speaking I might be the next best thing.

 Content provided by MoneyTrax, Inc.